CPI Black Print is fully committed to continuous improvement in environmental impact.

-We fully comply with the chain of custody requirements of the Forest Stewardship Council® (FSC).
-FSC ensures that there is a transparent chain of custody from the forest, through the papermaking cycle to the final printed product.
-Ensures that the raw material used is from a responsibly managed source.
+We fully comply with the chain of custody requirements of the Forest Stewardship Council®.
+Our certification with FSC® license C-159065 ensures that there is a transparent chain of custody from the forest, through the papermaking cycle to the final printed product.
+FSC® guarantees that the raw material used comes from a responsibly managed source.

 CPI Black Print has a quality management system across the board and is certified under ISO9001.
 The certification covers all areas of our business, including:

 Our factory is in the process of ISO 14001 certification.

 ISO 14001 is an internationally recognized environmental quality standard that requires us to manage our supply chain, operations and waste streams responsibly, minimizing our impact on the environment and constantly improving our processes.